Fisherfolk stir outside Vizhinjam port intensifies; Kerala govt says housing issue to be resolved soon | Law-Order

 - India

-As the fisherfolk's protest against alleged neglect of their demands by the Kerala government intensified outside the under-construction Vizhinjam port, state Transport Minister Antony Raju said steps were being taken to allocate land for constructing flats for those who lost their homes to the sea.
+As the protest by fisherfolk against the alleged neglect of their demands by the Kerala government intensified outside the under construction Vizhinjam port, state Transport Minister Antony Raju said steps were being taken to allocate land for constructing flats for those who lost their homes to the sea.

 The objective is to provide homes without any further delay, he said while speaking to reporters here.